vanessazlh/FiveElements/README.md

 # Five Elements Game

-A modern web implementation of the traditional Chinese five elements (Wu Xing) game.
+A web game based on the traditional Chinese philosophy of five elements (Wu Xing).

 ## Features